 Are SSDI and SSI recipients eligible?

-Like the first two stimulus payments, individuals who receive SSI and SSDI will receive the third payment automatically, as long as they have a Social Security number, were not claimed as a dependent on someone else’s tax return and don’t exceed the income limitations mentioned above.
+Like the first two stimulus payments, individuals who receive SSI and SSDI will receive the third payment automatically, as long as they have a The nine digit number given to you by the Social Security Administration.
+More, were not claimed as a dependent on someone else’s tax return and don’t exceed the income limitations mentioned above.